BrianBaecher/7-1_FinalProjectMilestones/README.md

 <p>It didn't.</p>

 <b>How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?</b> <br/>
-<p>I learned nothing from this class that I didn't already know from a few hours spent in Blender.</p>
+<p>I learned nothing from this class that I didn't already know from a few hours spent in Blender and Unity.</p>